PokemonGoF/PokemonGo-Bot/README.md

       -m MODE, --mode MODE                          Set farming Mode for the bot ('all', 'poke', 'farm') -w SPEED,  --walk SPEED                       Walk instead of teleport with given speed (meters per second max 4.16 because of walking end on 15km/h)
       -du, --distance_unit UNIT                     Set the unit to display distance in (e.g, km for kilometers, mi for miles, ft for feet)
-      -it, --initial_transfer                       Transfer all pokemon with same ID on bot start, except pokemon with highest CP.
-Can receive a CP number to not transfer above it
+      -it, --initial_transfer                       Transfer all duplicate pokemon with same ID on bot start, except pokemon with highest CP.
+Accepts a number to prevent transferring pokemon with a CP above the provided value.
+Default is 0 (aka transfer none).
       -ms, --max_steps MAX_STEP                     Set the steps around your initial location (DEFAULT 5 mean 25 cells around your location)
-      -iv IV, --pokemon_potential                   Set the ratio for the IV values to transfer (DEFAULT 0.4 eg. 0.4 will transfer a pokemon with IV 0.3)
       -if LIST, --item_filter LIST                  Pass a list of unwanted items to recycle when collected at a Pokestop (e.g, [\"101\",\"102\",\"103\",\"104\"] to recycle potions when collected)"
       -d, --debug                                   Debug Mode
       -t, --test                                    Only parse the specified location